christophstrasen/WorldObserver/docs_internal/vision.md

 ---

+## Core concepts

+These high‑level terms describe how WorldObserver thinks about the game world:

+### Fact
+Anything that currently is or has been true in the world.
+E.g. a floor square having blood on it over a period of time.

+Implemented by:
+#### Event Listener

+Event listeners hook into the game’s own event loop (`OnTick`, `OnPlayerMove`, `OnContainerUpdate`, etc.) or into custom events and carve facts out of whatever these events surface.
+Their job is to shape and filter the incoming events into the smallest useful set of facts, while respecting cost and not missing anything that must be seen.

+#### Active Probe

+Active probes initiate their own scans over world state when no suitable event exists or when periodic reconfirmation is needed.
+Their job is to decide where, how often, and how intensely to “shine a light” onto the world state so that important facts are discovered in time without overwhelming the game loop.
+In practice Probes are wired into time-based triggers and started/stopped on demand.

+### Observation
+A concrete “noted” observation of a fact, carried as a record in an observable stream, often with the time of observation attached.

+Implemented by:
+#### Base ObservationStreams

+Base ObservationStreams are live, world‑centric streams built directly from Facts via Event Listeners and Active Probes.
+They hold observations as data points in stable schemas for things like squares, rooms, vehicles, and corpses, not the game objects themselves.

+#### Derived ObservationStreams

+Derived ObservationStreams are built from one or more existing streams that narrow or combine them into more specific facts.
+Internally this is typically expressed as LQR queries, but they still only describe what has been observed.
+For example, they can represent “squares within N tiles of any player” or “rooms that currently contain zombies”, without yet declaring that these facts are important or should trigger actions.

+### Situation
+When observations line up to show something interesting about the world, from a single simple check to a complex pattern across many observations over time.

+A Situation is when one or more ObservationStreams are treated as “interesting enough to care about” and wired up as candidates to trigger Actions.
+The same underlying streams are used; what changes is the intent and how other code reacts to them.
+WorldObserver may later grow dedicated APIs or types for situations, but for now the distinction is conceptual rather than a separate implementation layer.
+@TODO mention the LQR/reactivex :subscribe

+### Action
+What the mod author decides to do when a situation occurs (gameplay logic, UI changes, persistence, and so on).

+---

 ## Before: how mods observe the world today

 When a typical Project Zomboid mod wants to “watch the world”, the lifecycle